mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 - The query builder should be able to be pre-populated with a query and linked to.
 	- For example, if a user tries to set a unique constraint for a column that has non-unique values, we may want to open up the query builder with a pre-populated query that shows all duplicate rows.

-# Reference Table
+# Base Table
-All queries will start from a single "reference table".
+All queries will start from a single "base table".
 This table will determine which columns are available to be added to the output of the View.
-The user should be able to set the reference table at the start of building their query.
+The user should be able to set the base table at the start of building their query.
 They might either explicitly set it or we could infer it from the first column they select.

-We might also want to show the reference table in the query builder UI somehow.
+We might also want to show the base table in the query builder UI somehow.

 # Selecting Columns
 Users should be able to add columns to see in the query's output.
 Users can add columns in two ways: from a table or from a formula.